xqtr/telnite/README.md

 # telnite

-An ANSI-BBS telnet client for use in terminals like Gnome_terminal, xterm, etc.
+An ANSI-BBS telnet client for use in terminals like Gnome_terminal, xterm,etc. It's built to be used as an easy solution for an ANSI telnet client, in Termux and plain/vanilla systems.
+You just grab it via github (```git clone https://github.com/xqtr/telnite```) and you are ready to go!

 Created by XQTR of Another Droid BBS
 ```